FAQ for Tenants

 It is in everyone´s interest to proceed as quickly as possible when renting an apartment to you.
 Please understand that we represent owners from all over the world, so we may not always get an answer right away.
 Usually we hear back within 48 hours, and of course we follow up, too.

-No. As long as the owner of any particular apartment has not given us their ok, we will not ask you for any money.
-Only when they approve will we contact you about payment.
-That can mean paying the deposit or part of it in order to reserve the apartment - and of course you will receive a receipt and written confirmation.
+Absolutely not.
+As long as the owner of any particular apartment has not given us their ok, we will not ask you for money.
+Only when they approve will we contact you about payment - while providing a contract template or draft, of course.
+That can then mean paying the either the full deposit or part of it in order to reserve the apartment - and of course you will receive a receipt and written confirmation.

 We will provide you with a rental contract from 7-12 months, but no less than that.
 Please understand that we are looking for mid- to long-term tenants, who come here for studies or to work, not just on holiday.